lightning/bolts/07-routing-gossip.md

 regular intervals; such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
 Also, such batching forms a natural rate limit with low overhead.

-The sending of all gossip on reconnection is naive, but simple, and allows bootstrapping for new nodes as well as updating for nodes that have been offline for some time.
-The `gossip_queries` option allows for more refined synchronization.

 ## HTLC Fees